EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 ```

 Running `make clean` will only remove the data for the VM specified by
-the `VMNAME` variable, which you can override on the command line, eg:
+the configured `VMNAME` variable, which you can override on the
-`VMNAME=my-docker-vm make clean`
+command line, eg: `VMNAME=my-other-docker-vm make clean`

 ## Creating more Docker VMs